josmar-crwdstffng/angular/aio/content/guide/service-worker-intro.md

 Starting with version 5.0.0, Angular ships with a service worker implementation.
 Angular developers can take advantage of this service worker and benefit from the increased reliability and performance it provides, without needing to code against low-level APIs.

-Angular's service worker is designed to optimize the end user experience of using an application over a slow or unreliable network connection, while also minimizing the risks of serving outdated content.
+The service worker in Angular is designed to optimize the end user experience of using an application over a slow or unreliable network connection, while also minimizing the risks of serving outdated content.

 To achieve this, the Angular service worker follows these guidelines: